RBLeon/MauiFirebasePushMVP/README.md

-# DotnetMauiFirebasePushNotifications
+# .NET MAUI Firebase cloud messaging Push Notifications MVP
- A MVP project for sending push notifications to iOS and Android using FCM Api V1
+ A MVP project for sending push notifications to iOS and Android using FCM Api V1, from your own backend.

  To make this work you capture the token from the console.
 After that you use swagger to enter the token using RegisterToken endpoint.
 After which you do this for all devices you want to send the notification to.
 Then simply use the test to all button in the frontend sender application and voila.